STAMP-project/pitmp-maven-plugin/README.md

 1.2.1, 1.2.2, 1.2.4, 1.2.5, 1.3.0  | not tested   |
 1.2.0, 1.2.3               | 1.0.1                | git clone & mvn install

-* pitmp-maven-plugin-1.3.5
+* pitmp-maven-plugin-1.3.5 (TBC)
-  - Dependency on Descartes v1.2.4
+  - Dependency on Descartes v1.?
-  - Tested with PIT v1.4.2, Descartes v1.2.4, JUnit4 and JUnit5
+  - Tested with PIT v1.4.2, Descartes v1.?, JUnit4 and JUnit5
   - Adding properties targetDependencies, ignoredDependencies and continueFromModule
   - Adding a module with no test in automated test suite
   - Running automated tests with XML report option and adding reference files